Vegetable Egg Muffin Cups

 I am always looking for time savers in the kitchen that make life easier for me without compromising the health of my kids.
 Breakfast, especially on Mondays, is the hardest for us.
 The kids have slept a bit later over the weekend and relaxed, and so have we.
 Then, Monday morning we wake up to the alarm clock and a race to get our daughter ready for school on time.

 After this morning’s rush, I got to thinking what can I do to cut down on time in the morning?
 I went through the day and realized that I spent 15 minutes preparing her breakfast.
 Now, that would be record time for dinner, but to shave that 15 minutes off in the morning would be awesome at least a couple of days a week.
 Think about what you could do with 15 more minutes…have breakfast together, feel less stressed, sleep in later — any of which would be amazing.
+And don’t forget the time washing dishes after.
 Busy parents, I know you know what I mean!

-Thinking about what she ate this morning and how much she enjoys eggs for breakfast, I got the idea to make egg muffin cups.
+Thinking about what she ate this morning and how much she enjoys eggs for breakfast, I got the idea to make vegetable egg muffin cups.
 I’ve seen pictures of them online before and I decided to try and make some too.
 I used eggs, vegetables, salt and pepper.
-I went light on the vegetables because I’m not sure how the kids will feel about a new texture in their eggs, so if you’re making this for adults, I’d double the vegetables.
+I went light on the vegetables because I wasn’t sure about how the kids would feel about a new texture in their egg, so if you’re making this for adults, I’d increase the vegetables.
 After taste testing one, which was delicious, I put the others in air tight containers in the fridge for the rest of the week.

 Vegetable Egg Muffin Cups